mikecharles/cpc.geofiles/docs/index.md

 ### Dataset objects

-Data is loaded into a `Dataset` object, from which you can extract the data itself, plus a few QC-related attributes such as dates with missing files, a list of the missing files, and the dates that were loaded.
+Data is loaded into a `Dataset` object, from which you can extract the data itself, plus a few QC-related attributes such as dates with files not loaded, a list of the files not loaded, and the dates that were loaded.
 There are several types of `Datasets`.
 Here is the hierarchy of `Dataset` types, and what information they contain:

 - Dataset
   - Observation